 - view all thumbnails

 Windows can be a strong tool in visually enlarging a small room because your eye moves beyond the wall to the outdoor view and embraces it as part of your living space.
 Take advantage of this liberating effect by leaving windows bare, or dress windows with draperies that match the color of the walls to eliminate boundaries and open the space.
 For privacy, install simple shades or blinds that can be pulled out of the way during the day.
+In addition, to make windows seem taller, hang draperies just below the ceiling; to widen windows visually, extend draperies beyond the window frame.

 If your house is too small to meet all your needs, gear spaces for double duty.
 A daybed anchors this living room by mimicking the look of a trendy, extra-deep designer sofa -- and scores space for guests to sleep.
 Look for a daybed with a solid back for all-day lounging support.
 Cap off the ends with a pair of bolster pillows to imitate the rolled arms of a sofa.
 Two small tables work together as a larger coffee table but move aside easily to give guests more space.

 Small spaces are quickly overwhelmed by large or overstuffed furnishings.
 Choose neatly upholstered pieces with compact frames and slimmed-down, leggy pieces without skirted bottoms that allow you to see through them to the walls and floors.
+In this living room, a pair of low-profile chairs eliminates heavy arms that take up visual space and interrupt movement through the conversation area.
+The open area under the lightweight side table gives the illusion of space.
+And petite upholstered stools maintain the small scale.

 Rather than using white walls as a backdrop for colorful accents, try the opposite effect.
 The green wall color here connects the room to the scenery and spaciousness outside, while white furnishings, white accessories, and white-painted architecture keep the room open and bright.
-A handful of green accents ties it all together.
+A handful of green accents tie it all together.

 Hang a large mirror with a decorative frame (or prop it against a wall) to create the illusion of depth in a small room.
 Even small mirrors expand the sense of space by reflecting views and light, but an oversize mirror like this one has a dramatic effect because it reflects a large chunk of the room.